tomczykm/achtung/README.md

 1. Feature parity with [this version of the game](http://www.cda.pl/gry-online/6431c8/Uwaga-zakret-Achtung-Die-Kurve)
 2. Publishing Windows binaries
-3. Recording and viewing replay files (with backwards compatibility, if possible)
+3. Recording and viewing replay files
-4. Local player profiles with statistics
+4. Statistics for player profiles
-5. Several small QoL features (custom player names, custom colors, etc.)